sampsyo/cs6120/content/blog/2019-12-18-novm/index.md

 designed to be bottlenecked on function calls, which respectively do and do not trigger run-time memory allocations.
-The first microbenchmark was a naive program to compute the 50th number in the fibonnacci sequence without memoization; this did not require a large amount of stack so we use it to measure the overhead of _just checking_ whether or not there is enough space.
+The first microbenchmark was a naive program to compute the 50th number in the Fibonnacci sequence without memoization; this did not require a large amount of stack so we use it to measure the overhead of _just checking_ whether or not there is enough space.
 The other microbenchmark naively recursively computes the sum of the first _n_ integers.